pswpswpsw/paper-nif/README.md

 <!-- USAGE EXAMPLES -->
 ## Reproducing the results

-To reproduce the corresponding section in our paper, following the instructions in each link below:
+To reproduce the corresponding section in our paper, **please first download the full data in the above section**.
+Then you can follow the instructions in each link below:

 [Section 2: compare with deeponet](https://github.com/pswpswpsw/paper-nif/tree/main/sec_2_Compare_with_deeponet)